top of page

 • Defined workflow from idea → draft → publish

-5. Focus on value density
+5. Focus on Value Density

 Without personality hooks, substance is your leverage.
 Every post should answer at least one of these: